 How to install SUPEE-6788

 In most cases this patch can be applied safely.
 However, as always, we recommend to test extensively on a testing/staging environment.
-(Hypernode users can set-up a basic staging environment).
+Hypernode users can set-up a basic staging environment or order (temporarily) a Hypernode development plan.

 Some parts of this patch are optional, because it breaks backward compatibility with many extensions.
 So Magento has made a switch in the back-end to enable this extra measure.
 The rest of the patch can be applied relatively safely.
 Take note of the following issues (that will only affect a small number of installs):